mergesort/Launchpad/README.md

-# Startling
+# Launchpad
-A better way to start your SwiftUI app
+A better way to launch your SwiftUI app